 - 8. Dyeing the threads

-- 9. The Kasuri Kukuri Toki (releasing the tied parts of threads)
+- 9. Releasing the tied parts of threads

-When the threads are dyed, the tied parts of threads are untied.
-After that, the threads are washed to get rid of the impurities and dried.
+When the threads are dyed, the tied parts are untied.
+After that, they are washed and dried to get rid of the impurities.

-The Kasuri foundation threads are sorted and wound around the frame.
+The weft threads are sorted and wound around the frame.

 - 11. Winding the weft threads

 The weft threads are sorted to the length that is required for weaving the textile.
 Then, the threads are wound carefully.
-Preparation before weaving is completed in this process and the weaver starts weaving using both the weft and the warp threads.
+Preparation before weaving is completed in this process and the weaver starts weaving using both the weft (perpendicular) and warp (parallel) threads.